gwezerek/technical-standards/README.md

 ## Styling

+- A naming convention for styles should be agreed upon and followed.
+I have enjoyed using [BEM](https://en.bem.info/method/definitions/), but I know others prefer [RSCSS](https://github.com/rstacruz/rscss) and [SMACSS](https://smacss.com/).
+- Before the redesign we should annotate comps with the skeleton of styles so that we are all using the same descriptors for lists, list items, wrapping divs, etc.
 - Nesting should _only_ be used for pseudoelements and pseudoselectors.
 Nobody wants to play the "how many levels deep do I need to nest this to override another style" game.
 - Complexity in the markup (many classes) is preferred over complexity in the styles (levels of nesting, @extends)
 - Styles should target classes, not ids or data attributes